No one should have to choose between adventure and safety!

 ❌ South America – Some areas (like Argentina) are great, but others have limited gluten-free options.

-Pro Tip: Always research specific gluten-free restaurants & grocery stores before traveling.
+Always research specific gluten-free restaurants & grocery stores before traveling.

 How do I find gluten-free restaurants in a new country?